 A lot of entrepreneurs are neglecting the wonders of getting themselves on the map.
 It may be hard for customers to find you if you miss this step.
 Make sure that your business shows up on Yelp and Google Maps, because a lot of customers use these places as a starting point for transactions.

 If you don’t have a physical location, it may be wise to optimize your website’s pages for searchers with emphasis on your target market’s locality to establish your local presence.

 After discussing a number of cheap and effective ways to attract customers, it’s time to take action.
-Although not every method will work for every small business, it will be great to see which strategy or combination of strategies will work for your current setup.
+Although not every method will work (it depends on how you manage your small business), it will be great to see which strategy or combination of strategies will work for your current setup.

 If you have tried any of the abovementioned methods, please share your experience with us by leaving a comment below.